-Your notice period starts on the first full day or shift at work after receiving your notice in writing – by email or letter – from your employer.
+Your notice period starts on the first full day or shift at work after you’ve been given notice of redundancy.

 Pay during your notice period

-During your notice period you’re entitled to the same pay you’d normally get if you’re:
+During your notice period you’re entitled to the same pay you’d normally get.
+This includes if you’re:

 - on holiday (annual leave)

 - available for work but there’s no work to do

 Payment in lieu of notice

 Your employer can give you ‘payment in lieu of notice’ if it’s in your contract.
 This means you get paid instead of working your redundancy notice period.

 If you get payment in lieu you should get full pay and any extras that are in your contract, for example pension contributions.